mattsankner/Test-Case-Creator-GPT3.5-Python/README.md

 # Test-Case-Creator-GPT-3.5

-This is an app created during an internship at Insulet Corporation for purpose of demonstrating use of GPT/AI in increasing test coverage for an app.
+This is a notebook created during an internship at Insulet Corporation for purpose of demonstrating use of GPT/AI in increasing test coverage for an app.

 Topic: an app that controls delivery and management of insulin to patients with diabetes through a proprietary device worn on the body.